keyshade-xyz/keyshade/docs/getting-started/introduction.md

 **But before all that, you would first need to create an account in [here](https://app.keyshade.io).**

-Here's the topics this guide will be covering.
+Here are the topics this guide will be covering.
 Feel free to skip to any section you like.

 - [Installing the CLI](installing-the-cli.md)
 - [Creating a project](creating-a-project.md)